Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

-- Output Focus – focus on delivering output.
+- Output Focus – focus on achieving results.
 It must follow the organizational objectives.
-The goals themselves are usually set out in the external agreements the organization is committed to achieving.
+The goals themselves are usually set out in the external agreements the organization is committed to achieving;

 - Capabilities – they are a measure of the ability of an entity (department, organization, person, system) to achieve its goals.
 Capabilities are inherent in both organizations and assets.
-At the heart of asset management is not the physical asset itself, but its ability and values.
+At the heart of asset management is not the physical asset itself, but the abilities and value it provides;

 - Learning Organization – An organization that expands its knowledge of the environment.
 It is adaptive.
 It strives to improve its products and services.
-Developing asset management organizations provide clarity in decision making and process execution.
+By developing their asset management approach, organizations provide clarity in decision making and process execution.
 They strive for continuous improvement.
-The focus is on the people and their understanding of their role in the organization
+The focus is on the people and their understanding of the roles in the organization.

 The Fundamentals of Asset Management